-Amazon normally charges $120 a year for Prime.
-But you don’t have to pay that much to get access to the sales this Prime Day on July 15 and 16.
+Amazon normally charges $119 a year for Prime.
+But you don’t have to pay that much to get access to the sales on Prime Day.
 There are some cheaper (even free!) ways to score Prime.

 Anyone: Get 30 Days of Free Amazon Prime